 Please check these terms and conditions regularly.
 We can update them at any time without notice.

-You’ll agree to any changes if you continue to use the site after the terms and conditions have been updated.
+You’ll agree to any changes if you continue to use the service after the terms and conditions have been updated.